AlenaRoshchyna/alenaroshchyna/README.md

 - 🌱 I’m currently learning:  **PERN stack at upLeveled bootcamp.**

-- 👨‍💻 All of my projects are available at:  [https://github.com/AlenaRoshchyna](https://github.com/AlenaRoshchyna)
+- 👨‍💻 All of my projects are available at:  [my GitHub](https://github.com/AlenaRoshchyna)

-- 📫 How to reach me:  **roshchyna.alena@gmail.com**
+- 📫 You can reach me via Email: **roshchyna.alena@gmail.com**

 - ⚡ Fun fact:  **Welding is my hobby.**